-Bloomington, Illinois’ streets were eerily quiet for several weeks in late November and early December 1872.
-Missing from the normally bustling downtown and surrounding neighborhoods were horses, and in the age before the internal combustion engine and the automobile, it was difficult to get from here to there without flesh-and-blood horsepower.
+Bloomington, Illinois' streets were eerily quiet for several weeks in late November and early December 1872.
+Horses were missing from the normally bustling downtown and surrounding neighborhoods.
+In the age before the internal combustion engine and the automobile, it was challenging to get from here to there without flesh-and-blood horsepower.

-Until it was over, it was difficult to shuttle passengers and goods from railroad depot to factory, store, or home, since dray and omnibus lines (respectively, delivery trucks and taxis of the day) had no healthy animals.
-Public transportation also came to a halt, given that horses in Bloomington-Normal and hundreds of other communities were needed to pull street railway cars.
+It was over, and it was challenging to shuttle passengers and goods from railroad depot to factory, store, or home since dray and omnibus lines (respectively, delivery trucks and taxis of the day) had no healthy animals.
+Public transportation also halted, given that horses in Bloomington-Normal and hundreds of other communities were needed to pull street railway cars.
 (This was before the electric era.)

-The 1872 North America epizootic was the largest recorded outbreak of its kind in history.
+The 1872 North American epizootic was its most recorded outbreak in history.

-The equine influenza first appeared in late September in horses pastured outside of Toronto.
-Within days most animals in the city’s crowded stables caught the virus.
+Equine influenza first appeared in late September in horses pastured outside of Toronto.
+Within days most animals in the city's crowded stables caught the virus.
 The U.S. government tried to ban Canadian horses but acted too late.
-Within a month border towns were infected, and the “Canadian horse disease” became a North American epidemic.
-By December the virus reached the U.S. Gulf Coast, and in early 1873 outbreaks occurred in West Coast cities.
+Within a month, border towns were infected, and the "Canadian horse disease" became a North American epidemic.
+By December, the virus reached the U.S. Gulf Coast, and in early 1873 outbreaks occurred in West Coast cities.
 It was still sweeping through Arizona Territory settlements as late as March 1873.
 The epizootic eventually reached Cuba, Mexico, and Central America.

-At this time the germ theory of disease was still controversial, and scientists were 20 years away from identifying viruses.
-Horse owners had few good options for staving off infection.
-They disinfected their stables, improved the animals’ feed, and covered them in new blankets.
-One wag wrote in the Chicago Tribune that the nation’s many abused and overworked horses were bound to die of shock from this sudden outpouring of kindness.
+At this time, the germ theory of disease was still controversial, and scientists were 20 years away from identifying viruses.
+Horse owners had few good options for staving off infection, and they disinfected their stables, improved the animals' feed, and covered them in new blankets.
+One wag wrote in the Chicago Tribune that the nation's many abused and overworked horses were bound to die of shock from this sudden outpouring of kindness.
 At a time when veterinary care was still primitive, others promoted more dubious remedies: gin and ginger, tinctures of arsenic, and even a bit of faith healing.

 The percentage of horses infected in the continental U.S. is placed anywhere from 80 percent to the high 90s.
-Mortality rates were highest in urban environments, reaching 10 percent in some cities, though more often than not the 1872 outbreak killed between 1 and 2 percent of the horse population in any given community.
+Mortality rates were highest in urban environments, reaching 10 percent in some cities.
+However, more often than not, the 1872 outbreak killed between 1 and 2 percent of the horse population in any given community.